zammad/zammad-documentation/install/elasticsearch.rst

 .. code-block:: sh

    # Install the ingest-attachment plugin manually, if running ES 7 or older
-   $ /usr/share/elasticsearch/bin/elasticsearch-plugin install ingest-attachment
+   $ sudo /usr/share/elasticsearch/bin/elasticsearch-plugin install ingest-attachment

    # Increase the virtual memory map limit
-   $ sysctl -w vm.max_map_count=262144
+   $ sudo sysctl -w vm.max_map_count=262144

 We use the following settings to optimize the performance of our Elasticsearch servers.
 You may want to append that to your ``elasticsearch.yml`` as a useful